astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 because the Earth is curved.
-Due to the length contraction of the meter sticks, our scientist on the merry-go-round would also conclude that she is in a curved space, as the geometry is not behaving according to the rules of flat space.
+Due to the length contraction of the meter sticks, our scientist on the merry-go-round would also conclude that she is in a curved space, as the geometry is not behaving according to the rules of flat space, and the stronger the centrifugal force, the more curvature she measures.

 The effects on time and geometry are tightly linked to the acceleration of the reference frame of the merry-go-round.
 The larger the radius, the larger the acceleration needs to be ($a=\omega^2 r$) to maintain the circular path.
 To someone on the merry-go-round, there would seem to be a mysterious outward (centrifugal) force, and to move toward the center would be to move "up" against this force, and to move away from the center would be to move "down" with this force.
 The further down they go, the larger the effects of time dilation and length contraction would get.
 They would conclude their spacetime was deviating more and more from Euclidean flatness.
 The same chain of logic holds for the acceleration due to gravity, because the forces are equivalent.

 ## The Equivalence Principle